Figma tutorial: a first app

 Hover over de Next button, click the blue dot and drag to the second screen while holding down the mouse.
 Release the mouse when the second frame highlights:

+It will open in a new tab.
 The buttons should work and you should be able to change pages with them.

 5. Share